Business leaders see pain, seek opportunity in British EU exit

 "Volatility is a friend not an enemy.
 Market volatility and panic will probably bring better investment opportunities.
 So we are increasingly looking for development opportunities in Europe and particularly in the UK," Guo said.

-Dido Harding, chief executive of mobile operator TalkTalk (TALK.L), struck a note of defiance: "What doesn't kill you makes you stronger.
+Dido Harding, chief executive of mobile operator TalkTalk , struck a note of defiance: "What doesn't kill you makes you stronger.
 I refuse to be doom and gloom."

-Gavin Patterson, chief executive of BT (BT.L), however, said some British businesses would fail.
+Gavin Patterson, chief executive of BT, however, said some British businesses would fail.